Akshith-cdr/screw-head-detection-yolov8/README.md

 - annotated images saved under `outputs/predict/screw_head_yolov8n_preds/`
 - optional label text files if `--save-txt` is used

+## Results

+The baseline screw-head detection model was trained on the Roboflow dataset using Ultralytics YOLOv8n.

+Validation results:
+- Precision: 0.977
+- Recall: 0.984
+- mAP50: 0.992
+- mAP50-95: 0.812

+These results confirm that the baseline model is working well and provides a strong starting point for further improvement.

+## Release

+A GitHub Release has been created for the trained model.

+Release title:
+- Screw-head detection baseline model

+Release asset:
+- `best.pt`

+Short release note:
+- Baseline screw-head detection model trained on the Roboflow dataset using Ultralytics YOLOv8n.
+This release includes the fine-tuned weights file `best.pt` and the project code for training, validation, and prediction.
+Validation results: Precision 0.977, Recall 0.984, mAP50 0.992, mAP50-95 0.812.

 ## Common mistakes and fixes

 - Wrong `data.yaml` path: make sure the file is exactly at `data/roboflow_screw_heads/data.yaml`.